Icinga/icinga2/doc/15-troubleshooting.md

 #### Cluster Troubleshooting Unauthenticated Clients <a id="troubleshooting-cluster-unauthenticated-clients"></a>

 Unauthenticated nodes are able to connect.
-This is required for client setups.
+This is required for agent/satellite setups.

 Master: